Get to London for your next conference day (People make) Sustainable and Innovative Places on Thursday 10 October

 Health and social care

-Socitm Advisory helps health and social care organizations improve services using digital and data solutions.
+Socitm Advisory helps health and social care organisations improve services using digital and data solutions.
 They work with local and central governments to integrate services and implement preventative measures.

 How it’s already working